grantmacken/xQuery-library-scaffold/README.md

 Its pretty limited.

-Note: Its just a guide, there is not fail - pass
+Note: Its just a guide, there is no fail - pass